 4. Make Silk Vietnamese Lanterns in Hoi An

-One of the best hands on experiences in all of Vietnam has to be making silk lanterns in Hoi An with the Lantern Lady.
+One of the best hands on experiences in all of Vietnam with kids has to be making silk lanterns in Hoi An with the Lantern Lady.
 After visiting the town, you will surely become enamored with the beautiful lanterns hanging all over town.
 The lantern making class is a great way to learn how these are made as well as bring one home for a souvenir.
 There are two options – making one from scratch or the express version.
 We did one of each and loved it!
 My son could have visited every day, he enjoyed the process of making the lanterns as much as just hanging out at the shop.
 A must do for any visit to Hoi An.

 5. Cruise the Emerald Waters of Halong Bay